 To order an Equifax business credit report, head to its website and search for your business.
-You can order a single credit report for $99.95.

 This report — the same that could be ordered by your creditors, partners or competitors — shows your Equifax Business Credit Risk Score™ and your Equifax Business Failure Score™, which measure your likelihood of repaying loans on time and the likelihood of your business failing, respectively.

 To get your Experian business credit score, go to its website, where you can purchase a CreditScore℠ Report, which will include your Experian business credit score.

 For additional information like payment history and inquiry details, you can get a ProfilePlus℠ Report.
 It also offers a subscription service that allows ongoing access to the information.

 Similar to the other scores, the Experian business credit score is on a 1–100 scale designed to predict derogatory payment behavior.
 The algorithm is based on credit history, utilization, balances, trends, public records and demographic information.

 A score of 1–10 means you are considered a high risk to lenders, a score of 11–25 means you’re medium to high, a score of 26–50 means you’re medium, a score of 51–75 means you’re low to medium, and a score of 76–100 means you’re a low risk to lenders.